MariiaGulkova/head-md-time-in-time-out/process/scopes.md

 ## Peregrin - 38
 Hey, I’m Peregrin.
 I’m 38 years old.
 Everything in my life is relative.
 In the morning I was late for the train and time passed very quickly for me.
 But at lunchtime, when I really wanted to go to the toilet, and he was busy, time flowed very slowly for me.
 My time is relative, but at the same time measured

+## Stanislav - 54
+Hey, I’m Stanislav.
+I’m 54 years old.
+And my time is controlled by higher powers.
+They decide whether my time flows faster due to happy moments of feelings, or slowly, due to trials that, at the behest of higher powers, I have to go through.

 ## Svetlana - 78
 Hey, I’m Svetlana.
 I’m 78 years old.
 When I'm happy, time passes faster, when I'm sad, time passes very slowly.
 But I have more than enough time to get through the difficulties and be happy.
 Time is beautiful and it's not in a hurry